josenavarrojm/heart-disease-classification/README.md

 # 🫀 Heart Disease Classification

-This project aims to build a classification model to predict the presence of heart disease using the `heart.csv` dataset.
-It involves preprocessing techniques, model training, and performance evaluation, all with a focus on reproducibility and production-readiness.
+This project builds a complete pipeline for predicting heart disease using supervised machine learning techniques.
+The dataset used comes from Kaggle and includes medical data of patients along with their heart disease diagnosis.
+The goal is to create a reproducible, well-tested project that includes data preprocessing, model training and evaluation, prediction capabilities, and performance visualization.

+---

 ## 📁 Project Structure

 ```
 heart-disease-classification/
-│
 ├── data/                   # Raw and processed data
 │   ├── heart.csv
 │   ├── X_train.pkl
 │   ├── X_test.pkl